Honey Bee 2: Celebrations

-Honey Bee 2: Celebrations (also known as Honey Bee 2) is a 2017 Indian Malayalam comedy film written and directed by Lal Jr. It is a sequel to the 2013 film Honey Bee and features Asif Ali, Bhavana, Baburaj, Sreenath Bhasi, Balu Varghese, Lal, Sreenivasan, and Lena.
+Honey Bee 2: Celebrations (also known as Honey Bee 2) is a 2017 Indian Malayalam-language romantic comedy film written and directed by Lal Jr. It is a sequel to the 2013 film Honey Bee and features an ensemble cast, including Asif Ali, Bhavana, Baburaj, Sreenath Bhasi, Balu Varghese, Lal, Sreenivasan, Mamitha Baiju, Lena, Suresh Krishna, and Assim Jamal.
 The film is produced by Lal under Lal Creations.
 Honey Bee 2: Celebrations released on 23 March 2017.

 Angel's brothers decide to get their sister married to Sebastian.
-As the story moves closer to the wedding, the huge contrast in the cultures of both the families leads to a conflict of opinion.
+As the story moves closer to the wedding, the huge contrast in the cultures of both families leads to a conflict of opinion.
+The film generally received negative reviews as a result it became a disaster at the box office.